gtwodtke/deep_learning_with_DAGs/README.md

 - **`MCE.sbatch`**: Slurm script for initiating relevant Python scripts on HPC.

 #### Subfolder: `DAGs`
-Contains scripts to test the robustness of cGNF to variations in architecture and hyper-parameter settings, replicating results from Appendix A.2.
+Contains scripts to test robustness of cGNF estimates to errors in the assumed DAG, replicating results from Appendix A.2.

 Each folder from `Exp1` to `Exp5` contains the replication files for experiments 1 to 5.
 - **`MCE.py`**: Generates and processes Monte Carlo samples, trains models, and computes estimates in parallel.